Student Handbook

 - Support the school as it maintains its Catholic Identity through teaching and prayer.

-- Seek out feedback from teachers and school personnel on the progress of your student.
+- Seek feedback from teachers and school personnel on the progress of your student.

 - Attend all parent/teacher conferences.